Create a Self‑Signed Certificate

 <#

-Create a self-signed development certificate and start HTTPS listener.
+and start an HTTPS listener.

 FileName: 6.1-Cert-SelfSigned.ps1